 10. The 4-Hour Work Week was my biggest inspiration.

 After reading Tim Ferriss’ The 4-Hour Workweek in 2008, it became immediately clear what lifestyle I needed to live.
 It took me a few years, but I got there.
-To this day, I still credit this book with changing my life direction.
+To this day, I still credit this book with changing my life direction and am glad to have met Tim a few years later.

-11. I was first introduced to the word flâneur during a trip to Paris in 2013.
+11. I was first introduced to the concept of the flâneur during a trip to Paris in 2013.

 The concept resonated with me so much that I decided to shoot a video for my blog at the time and introduce it.